mika-littor/CGM-in-Mice-Analysis/README.md

    ```
 2. CSV file for every mouse with the data measured using the CGM.

+   The data we exported from "Abbott FreeStyle Libre" device has a 2 minutes interval
+(provided by analysis of the plots created by the devices' program).
+However, by default the program of the device exports the data to csv using
+5 minutes interval.
+If you decide to use the defaulted one,
+it would not change the plots, but note that it will be less accurate.

-   The following format is best for creating neat plots
+   The following format is best for creating "neat" plots
-(you can change the month column to contain month numbers if you wish to).
+(you may change the month column to contain numbers if you wish to).
+Convert the data you exported to match this format.

    | Day |  Month  | Time (HH:MM) | Value |
    |:---:|:-------:|:------------:|:-----:|